sithu31296/magicnerf/README.md

 ## Introduction

-### Explicit Representations
-Normally, a 3D scene is represented with point clouds, voxel grids or meshes.
+Previously, a 3D scene is represented with point clouds, voxel grids or meshes.

-### Implicit Representations

-## Additional References to Read

-* Fourier Features let Networks Learn High Frequency Functions in Low Dimensional Domains.
-(NeurIPS 2020)
-* VolSDF: Volume Render of Neural Implicit Surfaces (NeurIPS 2021)
-* MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction (NeurIPS 2022)
-* Omnidata: A Scalable Pipeline for Making Multi-Task Mid-Level Vision Datasets from 3D Scans (ICCV 2021)
+NeRF uses an implicit function (MLP) to represent the 3D scene conditioned on the 5D coordinate inputs (spatial location (x, y, z) and viewing direction ($\theta$, $\phi$)).
+The output is the volume density $\sigma$ and color $c$ at that spatial location.
+The implicit function is optimized with classifical volume rendering equation with the gradients backpropagated from the photometric loss calculated between the ground-truth image and the rendered image.

+> Notes: The term "optimization" is typically used instead of "training" in the neural radiance field methods since the model needs to be learned per scene.

 ## Design